Pshy0/pshy_merge/README.md

 - [ ] Enable custom maps features in most scripts.
 - [ ] Fix wrong bonuses sometime being added to maps (when calling next map too fast).
 - [ ] Add a way to bind the mouse when a key is pressed (command executer on combo).
+- [ ] Move antiguest to tools.
+- [ ] Add commands to give/remove permissions.

 For v0.7:
 - [-] Clean combine.py, make clearer error messages.
 - [ ] "-- @mapmodule" to disable a module by default (so it's enabled only on games needing it).

 For 1.0:
-- [ ] Sort pending maps into rotations.
 - [ ] Test compatibility with scripts from other authors.
 - [ ] Create separate `master`, `prerelease` and `dev` public branches. `master` will only contain stable and tested scripts.
 - [ ] Replace `chat_commands` by `commands`.